 For years, Havasupai was a place that only existed to me online.
 It was a place of turquoise waterfalls and red rock canyons.
 It was an empty place with no people, not even locals, a campground described but never seen, a band of mistreated horses hidden out of frame, an oasis in the middle of nowhere, ten miles from the nearest road that visitors simply arrive at, sometimes by helicopter.

 The Havasupai themselves, a name meaning People of the Blue-Green Waters, were just busy signals and a disappointing refrain of “All booked,” after days of calling each year in early February.
 Havasupai is an Indian Reservation and for years the tribe only booked reservations to visit by phone.
-Since the advent of the internet and social media most recently, the azure falls have become a hallmark of bucket lists while the tribe has become arbiters of a stretch of river driven to unsustainability by geotags, a chapter in a lineage of forced adaptation by outside, colonial influence.
-The place has blown up.
+Since the advent of the internet and social media most recently, the azure falls have become a hallmark of bucket lists.
+The Havasupai live today with mixed bag of unrequested results.

-Driving from Vegas, we stopped at a brewery in Kingman, Arizona that turned out to host some great people and after two pints, we left with gifts of homemade beef jerky and a recommendation for Mexican food.
-We drove to the restaurant for our anniversary dinner and left town around 6:00.
 By the time we reached the turn off for Hilltop it was dark.
 Insanely dark.
-No lights for forty miles dark and it wasn’t recommended to drive at night because of animals.
-Luckily, we never encountered one of the many cows that amble across the road to graze on the desert plateau.
-Instead, we got to see two Arizona Javelinas scamper across the road, a mother and a tiny piglet that leaned close to its mom’s hind leg.
+No lights for forty miles dark.
+So dark that it’s not recommended to drive at night because of animal collisions.
+We never encountered one of the many cows that amble across the road to graze on the desert plateau but instead, got to see two Arizona Javelinas scamper across the road, a mother and a tiny piglet that leaned close to its mom’s hind leg.

 For how much Havasupai is photographed, it is very much a mystery.
 Like childbirth, we only see the pleasant photos and there’s a lot they don’t tell you for fear of dissuasion.
 So it was fitting that we arrived to the trailhead at dark, unaware of the surroundings that lay beneath a sparkling milky way.